Double Screens, Double Trouble: The Hidden Health Risks of Second-Screening

 Our ability to concentrate and maintain attention can be significantly impacted by second-screening, leading to a decrease in attention spans and difficulty focusing on tasks.

-Research has shown that constantly shifting our attention between screens can have negative effects on memory and .
+Research has shown that constantly shifting our attention between screens can have negative effects on and cognitive performance.

 When we engage in second-screening, our brain’s ability to connect new information with background knowledge can be restricted.